Vault and Gallery Fully Open

 Telephone: 01700 811045

-As is our custom be two special servicest ook place at Kilfinan over the Christmas period.
-The first of these was the Christingle service on the Sunday before Christmas at 3.00 pm.
-This was specially suitable for children.
-The other service was on Christmas Day at 11.00 am.
-Both services were very well attended.
+As is our custom two special services will take place at Kilfinan over the Christmas period.
+The first of these will be the Christingle service on the Sunday before Christmas at 3.00 pm.
+This is specially suitable for children.
+The other service is on Christmas Day at 11.00 am.

 The Service of Remembrance in the Church and the laying of a wreath at the War Memorial will take place on Sunday 11th November.

 The Charity Shop in Tighnabruaich had been leased by a an organisation called the Friends of West Cowal.
 It has been such a success that the Churches have purchased the premises outright.

 All proceeds from the shop will be used for the benefit of the four churches of the Charge.
 In the first full year a total of £10,000 was distributed to the three congregations.

 Service of Remembrance